GOFUVI/SeaSondeRAWSLambdaDocker/README.md

 - **S3 (Simple Storage Service):** Scalable storage for data and files.
 - **IAM (Identity and Access Management):** Managing permissions for AWS resources.

+> **Warning:** Running processes on AWS may incur costs.
+We do not take responsibility for any charges arising from the use of this software.

 #### Prerequisites

 Before you begin, ensure you have: